JuliaPy/CondaPkg.jl/README.md

 Direct references such as `foo @ http://example.com/foo.zip` are allowed.
 As a special case if the URL starts with `.` then it is interpreted as a path relative to the directory containing the `CondaPkg.toml` file.

+Additionally the binary mode specifies whether to only use binary distributions ("only") or to never use them ("no").

 ### Backends